Same-sex marriage in Louisiana: Restrictions

 In 1988 and 1999, the Louisiana State Legislature added provisions to the Civil Code banning same-sex couples from marrying and prohibiting the recognition of same-sex marriages from other jurisdictions.
 During this period, the U.S. Congress also enacted the Defense of Marriage Act (DOMA; Loi de défense du mariage), which banned federal recognition of same-sex marriages.
 The parts of DOMA that banned same-sex marriages were overturned in 2013 in United States v.
 Windsor, and the state statutes prohibiting same-sex marriage were likewise struck down in 2015 in Obergefell v.
 Hodges.
 Though unconstitutional and unenforceable, these statutes remain on the books.
 In March 2018, the Louisiana Senate Judiciary Committee rejected 1–4 a bill to repeal the statutory ban, with Senator Jay Luneau, a Democrat from Alexandria, being the sole lawmaker in favor.
 The bill's main sponsor, Senator Jean-Paul Morrell, said in response, "This is the law of the land whether you like it or not."
 The Louisiana Law Institute also supported the bill.

 On September 18, 2004, by 78% to 22%, state voters approved a state constitutional amendment that banned same-sex marriages and civil unions.
 The measure banned any other legal status "identical or substantially similar to that of marriage".
-There have been unsuccessful attempts to call a limited constitutional convention in an attempt to remove the wording.
+There have been unsuccessful attempts to call a limited constitutional convention in an effort to remove the wording.
 Legislation introduced by Representative Mandie Landry to repeal the constitutional language barring same-sex marriage failed in the House Committee on Civil Law and Procedure on a mostly party-line 5–8 vote in April 2024.
 Had it been approved, the measure would have been placed on the ballot for approval by voters.